iamrohitm/Fit-Sphere/README.md

 ---

 ## License
-This project is not currently licensed..
+This project is not currently licensed.

 ---